lbarker/palekai.org/_pages/joinus.md

 <p><i>
     * Pale Kai offers a "Three for Free" policy to allow newcomers to experience outrigger paddling without paying a fee or membership dues.
-Should a guest wish to continue paddling through the end of February, they'll be asked to make a small non-refundable contribution to the club.
+Should a guest wish to continue paddling through the end of February, they may be asked to make a small non-refundable contribution to the club.
 That contribution will be applied to their annual dues should they choose to join Pale Kai in March.
 </i></p>